vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 UI overview
 -----------

-Before we proceed, here is a screenshot of Ohara Manager where we show you each component's name so you're better prepared for the upcoming tutorial.
-You can always come back to this overview if you're lost or not sure what we're talking about in the tutorial.
+Before we proceed, here is a screenshot of Ohara Manager where we show you each component's name so you are better prepared for the upcoming tutorial.
+You can always come back to this overview if you are lost or not sure what we're talking about in the tutorial.

   .. figure:: images/ui-overview.png
      :alt: UI overview